Welcome to The Art of Ecology!

-My goal is to build visual connections between people and nature so that people can gain a new appreciation for the flora and fauna on this incredible planet.
-I have a Wildlife Conservation & Management degree from Delaware Valley University and have continued my education and professional development with courses in Tree ID, and Tree care (I really love plants!), Forest and Ecology Education, and Permaculture.
+I have a Wildlife Conservation & Management degree from Delaware Valley University and have continued my education and professional development with courses in Tree ID, Tree care (I really love plants!), Forest and Ecology Education, and Permaculture.
 I am also a Certified Educator through National Geographic and have taken numerous courses through them to improve my education skills (like Geo-Inquiry and Teaching Global Climate Change through Scientific Modelling).
 I have a background in environmental/agriculture education having worked with Peace Valley Nature Center, Fox Chase Farm with the Philadelphia School District, Bucks County Audubon Society and also privately as a science teacher!

 More recently, I have become an Education Certificate Mentor with National Geographic, helping other teachers to create extraordinary lesson plans and empower their students in new and creative ways.

 All photos are for sale, with a portion of the proceeds going back to wildlife conservation, habitat protection, and environmental education.
 If you’re looking to make a purchase, head over to my Shop or support me on Patreon!